BRIDEBOOK

 UI exploration

-Prototyping in Figma
+Prototyping

 But the process wasn’t always linear.
 Stakeholder feedback loops, shifting priorities, and a mid-sprint brand refresh meant frequent pivots, open communication, and some tough calls along the way.
 I’ll touch on a few of these challenges below.